Cistus Plant Care: Tips On Growing The Rockrose

 Watering & Feeding

-It takes about a year for Rockrose to establish itself.
+It would take the first growing season of the Rockrose to establish itself.
 During this time, you should water weekly.

 Provide deep watering to encourage the development of deep roots.